freedomofpress/securedrop-docs/docs/development/translations.rst

 with investigative journalists anonymously and securely.
 Learn :ref:`more about SecureDrop <what_is_securedrop>`.

+The SecureDrop Client is a component of the `SecureDrop Workstation`_, a new tool to enable journalists to communicate with anonymous sources and manage submitted documents via their SecureDrop, while providing mitigations against malware and other security risks.
+The Workstation and its components, including the Client, are currently in a limited beta phase.

-SecureDrop is written in English and translated into multiple other languages.
+Both SecureDrop and the SecureDrop Client are written in English and translated into multiple other languages.
 Translations are managed using **Weblate**, a web platform that enables collaborative translation projects.

 .. _getting_help_translations: